-What Fluoxetine capsules 20mg looks likes and contents of the pack
+What Fluoxetine Capsules look like and contents of the pack

+Fluoxetine capsules are hard gelatin, elongated with green colour cap and off-white colour body printed with 'FLX' on cap and 'MIL' on body.

-Fluoxetine 20 mg capsules are green/off white gelatine capsules with FLX/MIL marked on it and available in blister packs of 10, 14, 20, 30,50,70 or 100 capsules.
-Not all pack sizes may be marketed
+This product is available in the blister packs containing 10, 14, 20, 30, 50, 70 or 100 capsules (not all pack sizes may be marketed).

-Marketing Authorisation Holder
+Marketing Authorisation Holder and Manufacturer